DamengRandom/tipify/weekly-tips.md

 9. Redis:

-It refers to a cache tool which helps devs to save some data as cache so when user refetch the data, user can get it from cache instead of making another API call, eg:
+It refers to a cache tool which helps developers to save some data as cache so when user refetch the data, user can get it from cache instead of making another API call, eg:

 ```js
 cacheMiddleware() {